 Soprano and Salon/Sanctuary Founder and Artistic Director Jessica Gould enjoys consistent critical praise for compelling performances, innovative recordings, and pioneering research projects that view history through the prism of music.
 In June 2017, Villa Finaly, the Florentine branch of La Chancellerie des Universités de Paris La Sorbonne, honored her with an invitation to embark on an annual residency to conceive, research, and perform original concert programs that celebrate the historical ties between France and Italy, and in 2019, the Scuola di Musica Antica Venezia at Palazzo Grimani invited her to commence on a residency in order to create interdisciplinary projects including Venetian baroque music and historical dance.
-As a soprano, she has been noted for "a dramatic intensity that honored the texts" (The New York Times), for "deeply moving" (Seen and Heard International), "an electrifying voice“ (Musicweb International) gorgeous melismatic singing” (Voce di Meche) and for having "beautiful interpretation" (Lute Society of America Qurterly).
+As a soprano, she has been noted for "a dramatic intensity that honored the texts" (The New York Times), for an "expansive range, coloratura facility, and multi-hued, powerful sound" (Seen and Heard International), "an electrifying voice“ (Musicweb International) gorgeous melismatic singing” (Voce di Meche) and for "beautiful interpretation" (Lute Society of America Qurterly).

 Recital appearances include guest artist on the Indiana University Jacobs School of Music Faculty Series and the Rowan University College of Performing Arts with lutenist Nigel North, and L'Église de St. Jean Baptiste in Montréal with Pascal Valois, early romantic guitar.
 Among her recordings are the MV Cremona releases I Viaggi Caravaggio with lutenist Diego Cantalupi and At the Pleasure of Mazarin with Ensemble L'Aura Soave, and the New World Records CD Tell the Birds, in which Jessica joins forces with actor Roger Rees and the Paul Dresher Ensemble in works of composer Eve Beglarian.
 Forthcoming releases include English baroque repertoire for the Da Vinci Classics label.
 American radio broadcasts of both live and recorded performances include WQXR, NPR, WWFM, WKCR, WPRB, and MPR, among others.